SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 -----------------------
 ## DarkKiller
-### Imposter camp
+### Team Impostor
-The Dark Killer is an imposter that can only be killed during a power outage. <br> Instead, the killcool is short. <br>
+The Dark Killer is an Impostor that can only be killed during a power outage. <br> Instead, the killcool is short. <br>
 ### Game Settings
 | Name | Description